2022 Alaska elections: Governor

+State judiciary

+Court of Appeals

+Incumbent Alaska Court of Appeals judge Bethany Harbison was appointed by Governor Bill Walker in 2018.
+Her term expired in February 2023 and she was up for retention, which she won and earned a full 10-year term.

-State Legislature
+State legislature

 Alaska State Senate

 19 of the state's 20 senate seats were up for election in 2022, with some elected for two-year terms and other for four-year terms due to redistricting.
 The Republican party lost two seats, while the Democratic party gained two seats for an eleven to nine seat split respectively.
 A bipartisan coalition of eight Republicans and nine Democrats was announced, electing Gary Stevens as Senate President.

 Alaska House of Representatives

 All 40 seats of the Alaska House of Representatives were up in this election.
-Since 2016, the house has been governed by a coalition of democrats, independents, and some republicans.
-The coalition was re-elected to a majority, albeit with only 20 of the total 40 seats in the chamber, with 6 independents and 1 Republican joining all 13 Democrats.
+Since 2016, the house had been governed by a coalition of Democrats, Independents, and some Republicans.
+The coalition was re-elected to a majority, albeit with only 20 of the total 40 seats in the chamber, with 6 Independents and 1 Republican joining all 13 Democrats.
 Republican Cathy Tilton was elected speaker, replacing Republican Louise Stutes.

-Ballot Measure
+Ballot measure

-Ballot Measure 1 asked Alaskans whether a constitutional convention should be held, a vote that appears on ballots every ten years.
+Alaska had one statewide ballot measure in 2022 - Ballot Measure 1 asked Alaskans whether a constitutional convention should be held, a vote that appears on ballots every ten years.
 The measure was supported by Governor Mike Dunleavy and opposed by the Alaskan Democratic Party.

-The measure failed with 70.46% voting against.